Telefonica/check-spdx-headers/README.md

 The composite action accepts the [same inputs as the main action](#inputs), except for:
   * `reporter` - The `reporter` option is always set to `markdown`.
-  * `failOnError` - The failOnError is always set to `false` to get the results and post them.
+  * `fail-on-not-valid` - The `fail-on-not-valid` option is always set to `false` to get the results and post them.
 After that, it automatically fails the workflow by forcing an error if there are files with incorrect headers.

 Here you have an example of a GitHub Actions workflow file using the `check-and-comment` action: